openstax/corgi/bakery/README.md

 The choices for `<env>` are the basenames of the `.json` files in the `env/` directory.

 Examples:
-- `./build pipeline distribution prod` -> Build the distribution pipeline with prod environment variables and output on stdout.
+- `./build pipeline web-hosting prod` -> Build the web-hosting pipeline with prod environment variables and output on stdout.
 - `./build pipeline cops staging -o cops-pipeline.staging.yml` -> Build the cops pipeline with staging environment variables and output to file `cops-pipeline.staging.yml`, overwriting the file if it exists.

 #### Generate a standalone task file suitable for `fly execute`